davidthings/mocad/tutorial/tutorial.md

 }
 ```

+Creating objects like this permit very helpful position and orientation marks to be added to the scene.

 ```
 body6Complete( 0, info = true, $name = true );
 body6Complete( 1, info = true, $name = true );